JW Marriott Marquis Dubai

-The JW Marriott Marquis Dubai Hotel is the world's second tallest hotel, a 72-storey, 355 m twin-tower skyscraper complex in Dubai, United Arab Emirates.
+The JW Marriott Marquis Dubai Hotel is the world's 3rd tallest hotel: a 72-storey, 355 m twin-tower skyscraper complex in Dubai, United Arab Emirates.
 The AED1.8 billion complex features a 1,608-room hotel run by Marriott International.

 History

 This project, owned by the Emirates Group, was originally conceived as a single, 350 m, 77-storey tower intended to be completed in 2008 and built alongside the Sheikh Zayed Road.
 However, its design and location had to be changed because of the construction of a creek extension belonging to the Business Bay megaproject.
 The new twin-tower design was launched at the Arabian Travel Market in Dubai in 2006 with 395 m towers.
 However, the shape of the towers was modified and the height decreased to 355 m in a later redesign.
 The concrete structural frames of both towers topped out in April 2010.
 By April 2011, the spires on both towers had been added and the outer structure of both towers almost completed.
 The buildings were completed in 2012, surpassing the Rose Rayhaan by Rotana as the world's tallest hotel.

 With the first tower open, the hotel comprises 14 food and beverage outlets, rooftop bars, a business center, conference halls and meeting rooms, an extensive banquet hall, a 3700 m2 spa and health club, as well as retail outlets, a swimming pool, and a gymnasium.

 The 2B+G+82 storey twin towers were completed in November 2012.

 The hotel has 1364 standard guest rooms, 240 suites, 4 "presidential suites", a banquet hall, an auditorium, 18 Shops, 19 restaurants and a spa.

 The form is inspired by the date palm.
 The towers are symmetrically placed on the 7-storey high podium to get views of the Burj Khalifa, Business Bay and the sea.
 The podium houses all the public areas, restaurants, banquet hall and back of house areas.
 The entrance lobby is 4 floors high and overlooks the Business Bay.
 The 1,000 capacity banquet hall has an independent access.
-The podium terrace has one of the largest spas in Dubai and is landscaped with gardens and swimming pool.

 Architect Ashok Korgaonkar, founder and principal architect of Archgroup International Consultants designed the J W Marriott Marquis.